ibm-cloud-docs/Registry/registry_responsibilities.md

 | Deprovisioning. | It is the responsibility of {{site.data.keyword.IBM_notm}} to deprovision the service. | |
 | Update package versions. | | It is your responsibility to update package versions inside container images.
 You can use Vulnerability Advisor to identify the required updates.
 For more information, see [Managing image security with Vulnerability Advisor](/docs/Registry?topic=va-va_index). |
 {: row-headers}
 {: caption="Table 2.
-Responsibilities for change management" caption-side="top"}
+Responsibilities for change management" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or {{site.data.keyword.IBM_notm}} might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 ## Identity and access management